Yoy017/todo-manager/README.md

 ### Prerequisites

 You need to have a compatible version of java.
+If you don't know how to install java, see [this very well written document.](https://github.com/heig-vd-dai-course/heig-vd-dai-course/blob/e57a2205b48ce2a435624adbb713d83e30b408b0/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md#install-sdkman)

 ### Installing